faithcollison/dvla-lookup/README.md

 ## Overview

-This project is an Express server designed to access and display vehicle details from the DVLA API, using the vehicle registration plate as a search.
+This project accesses and displays vehicle details from the DVLA API, using the vehicle registration plate as a search.

 ## Features:
 Search bar to search for vehicle by registration plate